 At DiBella Law Offices, P.C., we help our clients throughout the state bring contempt proceedings in court to force parents to make payments.
 A parent found in contempt of a support agreement is subject to jail time and fines.
 These are not easy choices for our clients to make, but we make sure that their children’s interests are protected.

 If you need help with a modification, call (978) 327-5140 to schedule a free initial consultation.

 - Do Child Custody Arrangements Need to Be Modified During Summer?

-- Massachusetts Law about Modifications of Divorce, Child Support and other Family Law Judgments and Orders
+- Massachusetts Law About Modifications of Family Law Judgments and Orders